Candlelight adds a beautiful and warm glow to our Holiday home. Here are tips and ideas decorating with candles at Christmas.

 This is such a simple, easy idea.
 Glass hurricanes are wonderful decor items to collect.
 They are immensely useful all year round!

 And at Christmas, they can become a lovely, just barely noticeable part of your Christmas decor.

 One way I use them every season is to add snow and a candle to them.
 I love this look!
 You can see my favorite FAUX SNOW HERE.

 And here’s last year’s Christmas decor in the dining area.
-You can see I used the hurricanes for more than just candles!
+The hurricane candle is flanked by tapers.

 USE ONE BIG CANDLE IN A BOWL